How to create an aesthetics business plan - Hamilton Fraser

 5. Marketing strategy

-Your pricing will vary depending on where your business is located in the country.
+• Pricing: How you price your treatments will vary depending on where your business is located in the country.
 For example, if you are based in London or another major city, it is likely that the local price of treatments will be higher than in a smaller suburban town.
-It is therefore crucial that you research what other clinics and salons are offering in order to make sure you are competitive.
+Do some research into what other similar clinics or businesses are offering in order to make sure you are competitive

-If you are planning on opening your own premises then an effective way to raise awareness of your business in the local community could be to hold an open day or evening, inviting potential clients and local media to see the premises and the range of treatments you will be offering.
-If you are renting a room within a clinic, salon or leisure centre, then you should focus on identifying ways in which you can tap into their existing client base (mindful of course of any GDPR implications).
+• Premises: If you are planning on opening your own premises, then an effective way to raise awareness of your business in the local community can be to hold an open day or evening.
+This gives you a chance to invite potential clients and local media to see the clinic and the range of treatments you will be offering.
+If you are renting a room within a clinic, salon or leisure centre, then you should focus on identifying ways in which you can tap into their existing client base (being mindful, of course, of any GDPR implications)

-In aesthetics, there are a number of options available to you when it comes to the physical location of your business – you may intend to work from your own home, as a mobile practitioner visiting patient’s homes, renting rooms within existing clinics or setting up your own clinic.
-Your physical location may evolve as your business grows, for example you may begin by renting a room in a salon/clinic to keep costs to a minimum while you build up your own reputation.
+• Location: There are a number of options available to you when it comes to choosing the physical location of your business – you may intend to work from your own home, as a mobile practitioner visiting patients’ homes, renting rooms within existing clinics or setting up your own clinic.
+Your physical location may evolve as your business grows; for example, you may begin by renting a room in a salon/clinic to keep costs to a minimum while you build up your own reputation.
 You may then plan to expand into your own premises once you are more established.
-Although your strategy may change as your business grows, it is important to mention your intentions in your business plan, so that stakeholders have a clear idea of your aspirations and you can ensure that you are working towards your ultimate goal.
+Although your strategy may change as your business grows, it is important to mention your intentions in your business plan so that stakeholders have a clear idea of your aspirations and you can make sure that you are working towards your ultimate goal

-The marketing component of your business plan can also touch on your processes, for example you may decide that your processes should be customer focused.
-In which case you might prioritise building rapport with potential clients during the consulting process, or focusing on incorporating patient wellness services in your practice in order to establish a reputation for good customer service and to benefit patients overall wellbeing.
-You may also consider offering video consultations as standard, now that these have become the norm as a result of COVID-19, and offer greater flexibility.
-This should help you to attract and retain customers but will also require you to allow more time for consultations.
+• Process: The marketing component of your business plan can also touch on your processes; for example, you may decide that your processes should be customer-focused.
+In this case, you might prioritise building rapport with potential clients during the consulting process or focusing on incorporating patient wellness services in your practice in order to establish a reputation for good customer service and to benefit patients' overall well-being

 6. Operations

-This section of your business plan should cover any details concerning your day to day operations, such as hours of business, equipment you will require and how you will keep track of inventory.
-Additionally, if you are intending to employ staff you should summarise how they will be recruited and managed here.
+The operations section of your business plan is where you cover details concerning your day-to-day operations, such as hours of business, the equipment you will require and how you will keep track of inventory.
+If you’re planning on employing staff, you should include a summary of how you plan to recruit and manage your team here.

-You should also highlight any internal procedures that you anticipate you will need to implement when the business is up and running.
-These are not set in stone and will most likely evolve, but it is a good idea to note them in your business plan in order to maximise transparency and ensure that you have everything covered.
-Such procedures include your consulting and consenting process, your approach to patient selection, how you will deal with complaints, your appointment booking, payment and record keeping systems, stock and waste management.
-It is also important to consider your obligations in relation to GDPR compliance as you will be holding confidential client information.
+Also, highlight any internal procedures that you anticipate you’ll need to implement when the business is up and running.
+These are not set in stone and will most likely evolve, but it is a good idea to note them in your business plan in order to maximise transparency and make sure that you have everything covered.
+Such procedures include your consulting and consenting process, your approach to patient selection, how you will deal with complaints, your appointment booking, payment and record-keeping systems, and stock and waste management.
+It is also important to consider your obligations in relation to GDPR compliance, as you will be holding confidential client information.

-Don’t forget to display your Terms & Conditions clearly – it is important to be transparent with your clients at all times.
-This is also crucial in the event that there are any subsequent issues relating to payments for treatments/services.
+Don’t forget to display your Terms & Conditions clearly – it’s important to be transparent with your clients at all times.
+This is also crucial if there are any subsequent issues relating to payments for treatments/services.

-Building a support network, both online through social media and offline at industry events, can help with ongoing guidance and networking, as well as facilitating the exchange of best operational practice between peers in the aesthetics industry.
+Building a support network, both online through social media and offline at industry events, can give you a source of ongoing guidance and an outlet to exchange experiences when it comes to best operational practices.

 7. Financials